Reignable/grow-towers/README.md

 In a larger scale application this could be changed when there are more potential user personas and different types of task which could be completed.

-## 🎣 Gotchas
+## ✂️ Shortcuts

+### PrimeNG and Testing

-The largest issue discovered is with the PrimeNG components and testing.
+The largest shortcut required is with the PrimeNG components and testing.
 The filter and sort components for the slots list couldn't be interacted with using Testing Library User Event and selectors.

 Usually a dropdown item would be selected in a test using